Frequently Asked Questions

 Do you conduct same-sex marriages?

 Yes, under certain guidelines.
 Currently the State of Idaho, the Episcopal Church, the Diocese of Idaho, and St. Thomas Church have all approved this ceremony, which can include the pronouncement of marriage.
-To receive the relevant guidelines, contact Judi Fuller or Father Ken.
+To receive the relevant guidelines, contact Judi Fuller.
 The approved services may be found by clicking here.

 Can we have an outdoor wedding?